Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 A Hearty Breakfast at the Kirkstyle Inn

-We both slept incredibly well at the Kirkstyle Inn, aided in part by the fabulous meal that we enjoyed in the restaurant.
+I slept incredibly well at the Kirkstyle Inn, aided in part by the fabulous meal that I enjoyed in the restaurant.

-We had ordered a cooked breakfast and so we headed back over to the Inn for that.
-With hindsight, it might have been nice to enjoy a continental breakfast in bed, but we were looking forward to our full Scottish breakfast.
+I had ordered a cooked breakfast and so I headed back over to the Inn for that.
+With hindsight, it might have been nice to enjoy a continental breakfast in bed, but I have to admit I was looking forward to a full Scottish breakfast.

 The Inn was a lot quieter than the previous evening, but the warming fires were already lit and there was a lovely relaxed atmosphere.

-Our table was set out in the snug and tea, coffee and orange juice were soon brought over to us.
+The table was set out in the snug and tea, coffee and orange juice were soon brought over.

-Before long our full Scottish breakfasts arrived, and they were absolutely fantastic.
+Before long, plates laden with full Scottish breakfasts arrived and they were absolutely fantastic.

 Local bacon and sausages were accompanied by perfectly cooked eggs, mushrooms, tomatoes and a tattie scone, as well as toast.
-A separate basket of toast was also brought out to our table.
+A separate basket of toast was also brought out to the table.

 I particularly enjoyed the sausages, which were really meaty and flavoured with herbs.